yume190/GitBook_IOS_KVC/key-value_coding_accessor_methods/commonly_used_accessor_patterns.md

        return ...;
     }

-In order for an attribute or to-one relationship property to support setValue:forKey:, an accessor in the form set<Key>: must be implemented.
+In order for an attribute or to-one relationship property to support `setValue:forKey:`, an accessor in the form `set<Key>:` must be implemented.
 Listing 3 shows an example accessor method for the hidden property key.

 Listing 3  Accessor naming convention to support a hidden property key